Florida Southern College

-Florida Southern College (Florida Southern, Southern or FSC) is a private college in Lakeland, Florida.
+Florida Southern College (Florida Southern, Southern or FSC) is a private college in Lakeland, Florida, United States.
 In 2019, the student population at FSC consisted of 3,073 students along with 130 full-time faculty members.
 It offers undergraduate, graduate, and postgraduate programs.
-The institution is home to the world's largest single-site collection of Frank Lloyd Wright architecture.
+The institution is home to Child of the Sun, the world's largest single-site collection of Frank Lloyd Wright architecture.

 History

 Florida Southern was founded as South Florida Institute in Orlando in 1883 and moved to nearby Leesburg in 1885.
-The institution's formal establishment occurred when it was sponsored by the United Methodist Church following the move to Leesburg in 1885.
-It was known as Florida Conference College.
+The institution's formal establishment occurred when it was sponsored by the United Methodist Church following the move to Leesburg.
+It was known as Florida Conference College from 1886 onward.

 The college moved to Sutherland (now Palm Harbor) in 1901 and changed its name to Southern College in 1906.
 Due to fires in the early 1920s, it was temporarily relocated to Clearwater Beach and then finally moved to its current location in Lakeland in 1922.
 In 1935 it was renamed Florida Southern College.
 In 1966 the school enrolled its first Black student, Gwendolyn Gibson High.